 Education and Research

-The website and mobile app also include simple screeners for finding stocks, mutual funds, and ETFs.
-The stock screener allows searches by industry, while the fund screener can filter by asset class and fund type.
-Results can be sorted by criteria like expense ratio and 1-year return.
+Both the website and mobile app also include security screeners.
+These tools can be used to search for stocks, mutual funds, and ETFs.
+However, they remain pretty limited.
+The stock screener, for example, can only search by industry.
+The fund screeners, which are combined into one tool, can sort by asset class and fund type (mutual fund or ETF).
+Results can be ranked by several criteria, such as expense ratio and 1-year return.

 Additional Services